Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ## Identify deprecation warnings

-Idenitifying which deprecations impact your environment is the first step towards remediation.
+Finding deprecations that impact your code can be a daunting task when looking at the standard logs.
+Identifying them is the first step towards remediation.
+There are several methods for quickly locating deprecations and automatically remediating some of them.

 ### dbt CLI